stalicites/discord-lookup/README.md

 # Discord Lookup Tool
 This is a Discord Lookup Tool.

-You copy someones Discord ID, and paste.
+You copy someone's Discord ID, and paste.
 It will give you info about the user, such as profile icon, username, banner, join date, etc.